supabase/wrappers/docs/airtable.md

 ### Connecting to Airtable

 We need to provide Postgres with the credentials to connect to Airtable, and any additional options.
-We can do this using the `create foreign data wrapper` command:
+We can do this using the `create server` command:

 === "With Vault"